lf-lang/lf-autoware/docs/README.md

 **What this is not.** This does not cover Mode B (LF planning + control hybrid) or Mode C (full LF federation).
-Those use a different branch — see [`lessons.md` §4](./lessons.md) for the recovery path to the LF-shim snapshot.
+Those use a different branch — see [`lessons.md` §4](./lessons.md) for the recovery path to the LF-shim snapshot. §7 below covers a halfway point: pure mainline ROS Autoware with **one** node (currently `shift_decider`) re-implemented as an LF reactor running in a sidecar process — not the full federation.

-**Status.** Configuration and build steps are verified.
-End-to-end behavior (goal pose → route → trajectory → engage → vehicle moves in CARLA) was diagnosed and unblocked but has not yet been demonstrated in a single uninterrupted run.
-Note this when you reproduce.
+**Status.** End-to-end run demonstrated 2026-05-15: goal pose → route → trajectory → engage → vehicle moves in CARLA.
+Also demonstrated with the `shift_decider` reactor under Lingua Franca management (vanilla composable_node suppressed; gear commands flow from the LF reactor's inner ShiftDecider into vehicle_cmd_gate).
+See §7 below.

 ---